Ahvaz: 20th century

 During World War II, in July 1942, a camp for Polish refugees was established in Ahvaz (see also Iran–Poland relations).
 Some 4,000 Poles were housed there as of May 1943.

 Iraq attempted to annex Khuzestan and Ahvaz in 1980, resulting in the Iran–Iraq War (1980–1988).
 Ahvaz was close to the front lines and suffered severely during the war.
 Iraq had hoped to exacerbate ethnic tensions and win over popular support for the invaders.
 Most accounts say that the Arabs of Khuzestan resisted the Iraqis rather than welcome them as liberators.
 However, some Iranian Arabs claim that as a minority, they face discrimination from the central government; they agitate for the right to preserve their cultural and linguistic distinction and more provincial autonomy.
 See Politics of Khuzestan.

 In 1989, the Foolad Ahvaz steel facility was built near the town.
 This company is best known for its company-sponsored football club, Foolad F.C., which was the champion of Iran's Premier Football League in 2005.

-In 2005, the city witnessed a Ahvaz Bombings.
+In 2005, the city witnessed a series of bombings.
 Many government sources relate these events to developments in Iraq, accusing foreign governments of organizing and funding Arab separatist groups.
 The Arab Struggle Movement for the Liberation of Ahvaz claimed credit for several of the bombings, including four bombs on 12 June 2005, that killed 8 people.
 Gunmen killed at least 29 people at the Ahvaz military parade attack on 22 September 2018.